Faysel Kasmi

-Faysel Kasmi (born 31 October 1995) is a Belgian professional footballer who plays as a central midfielder.
+Faysel Kasmi (born 31 October 1995) is a Belgian professional footballer who plays as a central midfielder for Belgian National Division 1 club Dessel.

 Club career

 Early career

 Kasmi played for Rapid AC, Germinal Beerschot and Academie Jean-Marc Guillou in his youth career before his first professional move.

-Lierse SK
+Lierse

 In 2014 Kasmi joined Belgian Premier League side Lierse.
 Kasmi made his top flight debut at 7 December 2013 against Gent in a 1–3 home defeat.

 Standard Liége (loan)

 In 2015 Kasmi made a surprise loan move to Standard Liège.
 He only made 4 league appearances before leaving.

 AC Omonia (loan)

 After his loan spell with Standard Liége expired Kasmi joined AC Omonia of Cyprus in 2016.

 Waterford FC

 In 2018 Kasmi joined League of Ireland Premier Division side Waterford on a one-year deal.
 Kasmi was given the number 10 shirt for the season.
 Kasmi made his debut for Waterford on 23 March in their 2–1 victory over Shamrock Rovers.
 Kasmi scored his first and second goals for Waterford in a 3–0 win over Bray Wanderers.
 Kasmi left Waterford in June 2018 after making 12 appearances and scoring 2 goals as he transferred to Beerschot Wilrijk for an undisclosed fee.